robert-nguyenn/personal-site/README.md

 > **"Code is poetry; performance is the rhythm that makes it sing."**

 A cutting-edge, performance-optimized portfolio engineered to demonstrate full-stack capabilities and modern development practices.
-Built with scalability, accessibility, and user experience at its core—designed to catch the attention of **FAANG and top-tier tech companies**.
+Built with scalability, accessibility, and user experience at its core.

 ---